-The socially optimal and equilibrium capacity reserves are smaller when reserves are deployed solely to resolve domestic supply constraints, because the marginal thermal production cost associated with capacity reserves then is higher than necessary.
+The socially optimal and equilibrium capacity reserves are smaller when reserves are deployed solely to resolve domestic supply constraints, because the marginal thermal production cost associated with capacity reserves then is larger than necessary.
 A national perspective on supply constraints therefore transforms into larger than necessary price spikes to ensure the security of supply in an integrated electricity market with large shares of renewable production.
-Instead, a multinational approach to capacity mechanisms increases efficiency and the security of supply, for instance a system in which domestic capacity reserves can be invoked so as to relieve supply security problems abroad.27
+A multinational approach to capacity mechanisms would increase efficiency and the security of supply.
+An example of such an approach would be a market in which domestic capacity reserves can be invoked to relieve supply security problems abroad.